pulibrary/command_line_curriculum/sec6/sort.md

 * `-k` : Restrict a sort key that has the starting position field1, and optional ending position field2 of a key field.

 Example Usage:
-We have a an example of list with Operating Systems separated by tab characters.
+We have an example of list with Operating Systems separated by tab characters.

 ```bash
 cd ~